nikbearbrown/Cancer-Biology-and-Therapeutics/landingPage.md

 This is a **beta version** of our cancer textbook.
 Content is continuously being expanded and refined.
 While our AI is trained on authoritative medical sources, AI systems can make mistakes.

 **This platform is designed for educational purposes only and should not replace professional medical advice, diagnosis, or treatment decisions.** Always consult with qualified healthcare professionals for clinical decisions and verify critical information with primary sources.

+## Copyright & Attribution

+**Content:** Textbook content is derived from public domain resources provided by the National Institutes of Health (NIH), including NCBI Bookshelf and PubMed articles.
+**Images:** All images are open source, Creative Commons Share-Alike licensed, or public domain, with appropriate attribution provided.
+**If you use our content:** Please attribute both this platform (Cancer Biology and Therapeutics - AI Interactive Textbook) and the original NIH sources.
+For images, follow their original license requirements.